apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 At a high level, at least the following categories of understanding are important:

 - errors and trouble
-    - performance (slowdowns, spikes in traffic, etc.)
+    - performance (latency, traffic, etc.)
     - errors
+    - stability (rapid changes, patterns, outages, etc.)
+    - broken user management (authentication)
  - patterns and trends over time
- - compare historic values?
+ - compare historic values
+   - spikes, dips, limits, special cases (outliers), common values (mean/median)

 ### Important details
 Several specific details would be useful to see: